 - 12 External MREL and internal MREL.
-The MREL for resolution entities is set at the consolidated level of the resolution group (external MREL); it has to be met with own funds at the level of the resolution group and eligible liabilities issued externally by the resolution entity(24).
-The MREL for entities that are not themselves resolution entities ("non-resolution entities") is set at individual level or sub-consolidated level, where applicable (internal MREL)(25). - 13 Supervisory and resolution reporting data used for calibration.
-As further detailed in section 7, the SRB will calibrate binding MREL intermediate and final targets based on the appropriate reference date.
-This means that for setting MREL in the cycle starting in a given year, the SRB will use the final supervisory review and evaluation process (SREP) decisions and Pillar 2 requirements applicable in that year and the previous year balance sheet data, or later data where deemed necessary to address a relevant change in circumstances.
-Unlike previously, when MREL was calibrated based on fully loaded input values including buffer requirements, the SRB will use transitional values applicable at the reference date(26).
-In the subsequent resolution planning cycle (see section 7), the final target will be re-calibrated and communicated based on the input values of the new reference date.
+The MREL for resolution entities is set at the consolidated level of the resolution group (external MREL); it has to be met with own funds at the level of the resolution group and eligible liabilities issued externally by the resolution entity(27).
+The MREL for entities that are not themselves resolution entities ('non-resolution entities') is set at individual level or sub-consolidated level, where applicable (internal MREL)(28). - 13 Supervisory and resolution reporting data used for calibration.
+As further detailed in section 7, the SRB calibrates the MREL targets based on the appropriate reference date.
+This means that for setting MREL in the RPC starting in a given year, the SRB will use the final supervisory review and evaluation process (SREP) decisions and Pillar 2 requirements applicable in that year and the previous year balance sheet data, or later data where deemed necessary to address a relevant change in circumstances.
+The SRB uses transitional prudential values applicable at the reference date(29).
+In subsequent resolution planning cycles (see section 7), the MREL target is re-calibrated and communicated based on the input values of the new reference date. - 14 Where the resolution group perimeter differs from the prudential one, the SRB estimates the level of the Pillar 2 requirement and CBR to be used as input for MREL calibration applying the methodology set out by the EBA draft Regulatory Technical Standards (RTS) under Article 45c(4) BRRD(30).